Interim and/or temporary accommodation

 To view all listings on the Housing Hub that are accepting STA or MTA funding please click here.

 When a person is waiting for their best long term housing option to be ready, they may need interim or temporary housing.
-The NDIS funding for this includes:
+The NDIS may fund STA or MTA for this time.

-This means it’s really important for the person themselves, family, guardians, health and disability professionals, support provider agencies and housing provider agencies to do these 6 things.
-It might not be in this order, and with Covid-19 in our world, they might be done quicker than usual, but they all should be done:
+So it’s really important to think about STA and MTA in relation to the person's long term housing.
+The person, their family, guardians, health and disability professionals, support provider agencies and housing provider agencies can do these 6 things.
+They might not be in this order, and with Covid-19 in our world, they might be done quicker than usual, but they all should be done:

 When a person is stuck in hospital and their long-term housing option is not currently available This could be because they are:

-If the person needs short term housing, say for 2-4 weeks, then Short term Accommodation funding may be useful.
-STA is usually
+If the person needs short term housing, say for 2-4 weeks, then STA funding may be useful.
+STA is usually:

 STA is described as being used for a period of up to 14 days at a time.
 However, there have been examples where STA has been used for longer.